kmhuff/crypto-hack/crypto-hack.md

 4-6            A task that only trained professionals could succeed at 7-10           A task that only legendary masters could succeed at

 Task difficulty can be adjusted by the PCs in 3 different ways.
-Adjusting task difficulty down is called "easing" a task.

 * Effort: PCs may spend points from their stat pools to reduce difficulty (explained in more detail below).
 Each character has an effort limit that determines the total effort they can give to a task.
 It starts at 1 and can go no higher than 6.
 * Skill: Experience doing similar tasks can reduce difficulty (explained in more detail below).
 No character can ease a single task by more than 2 ranks because of skill.